Save numbered versions

-The version numbers for each named document are stored in the registry at:
+The version numbers for each named document are stored in a document variable varCount

-If this key doesn't exist, the macro creates it.
+If this variable doesn't exist, (and it won't in a new document) the macro creates it.

 Finally the macro increments the version number and recreates a filename based on the original stripped filename with the addition of the version number and date.
-The result can be seen in the second illustration.
+The result can be seen in the illustration at the end of this page.

 Sub SaveNumberedVersion()